steinwurf/tunnel/README.rst

 --------------------------------

 Using the sample_tunnel example located in /examples we can do a small test.
-Two machines that can access each other over a network and each with the tunnel project compiled and VLC installed are needed.
+Two machines that can access each other over a network each with the tunnel project compiled and VLC installed are needed.

 You also need to know the IP addresses of the two machines the "server" and the